 Porn Addiction and The Urges

-These urges can sometimes get out of hand when it comes to behavioural addiction like porn addiction.
-It does not help that we live in a world where everything is so sexualised and porn is everywhere.
+These urges can sometimes get out of hand when it comes to behavioral addictions like porn addiction.
+It does not help that we live in a world where everything is so sexualized and porn is everywhere.
 Many recovering addicts find it almost impossible to quit internet porn, especially at the beginning of their reboot journey.

-Sexual content and imagery is everywhere you look.
+Sexual content and imagery are everywhere you look.
 It even pops up on your screen when you least expect it.
-Undeniably, we live in a very sexualised world.
+Undeniably, we live in a very sexualized world.
 The world market has figured out that sex sells, and as a result of its advertisement you come across or movie you watch, it will at least have the slightest sexual undertones.
 Being surrounded by such content can have a seriously detrimental effect on a recovering addict.
 It’ll only increase the magnitude of urges and halt recovery.

 A good thing to do in this case is to communicate with people who’ve been through this.
 Just the perspectives alone can make a lot of difference in how you’re thinking of the situation at hand.